 may be required to take a COVID-19 test and/or isolate.

 Call 911 if a person's symptoms are life threatening (e.g. trouble breathing).

-If you have been exposed to someone with COVID-19.
+have been exposed to someone who has (or may have) COVID-19

 Maintain physical distancing

 Your employer should increase the space between you and other workers by:

 Separating your workstations and/or installing barriers between you.

 Setting limits on how many people can be in one space at a time.